 The code is distributed under the Boost Software License which isn’t viral as some others are said to be.
 (This is not part of Boost.
-The author just likes their open-source license.)
+The author just likes their permissive open-source license.)

 The code has been tested with GCC (__GNUC__ == 10,